djangify/our-spot/README.md

 ***User*** includes username, first and last name, email and password.
 The username is a one-to-one field, while the other fields are textFields.

-***User profile*** extends the details provided in the user section and also includes a date of birth dateField and a photo imageField.
+***User Profile*** extends the details provided in the user section and also includes a date of birth dateField and a photo imageField.

 ***Locations*** includes a charField title, slugField slug for the url, a charfield for description & image alt, cloudinary for image and a tuple for the location types.
 The posted date uses the datetime field.

 ***Like***.
-A foreign key is used for a user to like a location and for the location itself.
+A Many-To-Many field is used for a user to like a location.

 ***Comment***. as the user is already logged-in, only the comment box text field is needed along with a datetime field for created and updated.
 The user and location are both foreign keys.